YuketsuSh/EasyWeb/docs/Configuration.md

-## EasyWebEvents API Configuration
+## EasyWeb API Configuration

-The EasyWebEvents API offers the capability to configure its settings via JSON files.<br> These files allow defining default parameters, pre-configuring animations, and adding custom animations for easy use in your front-end projects.
+The EasyWeb API offers the capability to configure its settings via JSON files.<br> These files allow defining default parameters, pre-configuring animations, and adding custom animations for easy use in your front-end projects.

 ### Configuration Files

 #### EasyWeb.json

-This file allows defining global parameters for the EasyWebEvents API.
+This file allows defining global parameters for the EasyWeb API.
 Here's an example structure:

 ```json
 {